SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch17:access_control_lists.md

-   ACL can be seen as an extension to the traditional UNIX permission mechanism, it allows you to specify the permission **per user and per group**, for an arbitrary number of users and groups (Actually, there is a limit on how many entries are supported, since EA is limited.)
+   ACL can be seen as an extension to the traditional UNIX permission mechanism, it allows you to specify the permission **per user and per group**, for an arbitrary number of users and groups (Actually, there is a limit on how many entries are supported, since ACL is implemented using EA and EA is limited.)

    > ACL on Btrfs/ext4 is enabled by default.